zzzprojects/learn-orm/tutorials/net-5/preview-6.md

  - These extension methods use the `System.Text.Json` serializer to handle the JSON data.
  - You can also check if a request has a JSON content type using the new `HasJsonContentType` extension method.

-The JSON extension methods can be combined with endpoint routing to create JSON APIs in a style of programming we call **route to code**.
+The JSON extension methods can be combined with endpoint routing to create JSON APIs in a programming style we call **route to code**.
 It is a new option for developers who want to create basic JSON APIs in a lightweight way.

-For example, a web app that has only a handful of endpoints might choose to use a route to code rather than the full functionality of ASP.NET Core MVC.
+For example, a web app with only a handful of endpoints might choose to use a route to code rather than the full functionality of ASP.NET Core MVC.

 ```csharp